Motivating Customer Engagement

 Find The Hidden Reviews

 Finally, you should be using data analytics to find out how customers are interacting with your business.
 Take a close look at your site and note how people interact with your FAQ section, chat section, and review page.
 According to HelpScout, “If your FAQ section has a 0:09 average on-page time and an awful bounce rate, you know something isn’t being communicated clearly.”
-The patterns that analytics identify in how people interact with your website are a good indicator of how well your website is communicating information about your products and services.
+The patterns that analytics identify in how people interact with your website are a good indicator of how well your website communicates information about your products and services.

 Customer feedback is priceless when it comes to marketing your business online.
 Although gaining reviews often requires us to practice patience and humility, the insight we gain from our customers impacts our ability to create engaging content.
 By applying the tactics discussed in this article to your marketing strategy, you can expedite the growth of your online presence and your customer base.